Skip to main content Go to Site Map

 Although the course will provide some support for materials and trips, you'll also need to make your own contribution for any additional or specialist materials you require.
 This is an Arts University and the use of mixed medias is encouraged so bring all your art equipment for model to cloth making, casting and drawing, charcoal and etching equipment.

-You are encouraged to bring your own Laptop and Mobile device to AUB to support Online Learning, Collaboration and Communication whilst at University.
+You're encouraged to bring your own laptop and mobile device to AUB to support online learning, collaboration and communication whilst at university.

 We provide access to a range of free software and discounts on Apple and Dell hardware.
-We recommend that you wait until you have set up your AUB IT account to access this free software and discounted hardware if you are planning on investing in a new computer.
+We recommend that you wait until you've set up your AUB IT account to access this free software and discounted hardware if you're planning on investing in a new computer.

-Even if your course does not specifically use Adobe Creative Cloud we would recommend that you try to make sure your computer is able to run this software.
+Even if your course doesn't specifically use Adobe Creative Cloud we'd recommend that you try to make sure your computer is able to run this software.

 We recommend that you format any external hard-drives/USB sticks to work on both Apple and Windows.